Wheelchair and Power Chair Rentals

 Washrooms are located throughout the Calgary Zoo.
 All washrooms have diaper-changing facilities.
 A nursing room is available at Kitamba Café.

-Please note that washrooms are open, with increased cleaning protocols in place, at the North Gift Shop (near Penguins), Jihad Shibley Rocky Mountain Aviary (located in the Canadian Wilds), Rainforest building (located at the north side of the building), Kinsman Playground, Kitamba, Camel Junction (near camels across from ENMAX Conservatory), and Tiger's Den.
-Washrooms are closed in the Discovery Centre, ENMAX Conservatory, and Cequel Energy Lodge.
+Please note that washrooms are open at the North Gift Shop (near Penguins), Jihad Shibley Rocky Mountain Aviary (located in the Canadian Wilds), Rainforest building (located at the north side of the building), Kinsman Playground, Kitamba, Camel Junction (near camels across from ENMAX Conservatory), ENMAX Conservatory, and Tiger's Den.
+Washrooms are closed at the North Gate entrance, as well as in the Discovery Centre and Cequel Energy Lodge as these buildings are currently closed.

 Due to current health and safety measures, sensory bags are not available at this time.
 Thank you for your understanding.